Fringe Benefit Load Rate

 • are effective July 1st

-• are available in FIN after the first payday in July (The first check in July pays for the last half of June.)
+• are available in Workday after the first payday in July (The first check in July pays for the last half of June.)

-• At the end of the year, the University compares the estimated costs, charged to the budgets, to the actual costs of the benefits, paid by the University, and adjusts the next year's rate accordingly.
+• At the end of each year, the University compares the benefit costs charged to departmental budgets with the actual costs it incurred and adjusts the following year’s rate accordingly.

 Payroll Load Rates